ABOUT US

 Kelly Banner

-Explorers Guide (5 to 7-year-olds)
+Explorers (5 to 7-year-olds)

-Kelly Banner is a Texas native who lives in Flower Mound with her husband, three children, and their dog.
-Their family also keeps a small flock of chickens and loves spending time outdoors exploring nature.
-Kelly is a certified Montessori teacher and has led a small forest school for children ages 2–8.
-She’s thrilled to be part of the Apogee North Texas family and looks forward to working with your learners this year.
+Kelly is a certified Montessori teacher and previously led a small forest school for children ages 2–8.
+She’s excited to be part of the Apogee North Texas community and can’t wait to work with your kids this year.